strimzi/proposals/050-unidirectional-topic-operator.md

   It also means that infrastruture-level topics (e.g. `__consumer_offsets` and `__transaction_state`) comingle with per-application topics.
 * It doesn't *enforce* a single source of truth, allowing for changes done directly in Kafka to conflict with declarative deployments.

-Moreover, the existing TO doesn't do a good job with item 2. either:
+Moreover, the BTO doesn't do a good job with item 2. either:

 * It only surfaces a subset of topic state through the Kube API (it doesn't include partition leadership/ISR for example) This is intentional (it doesn't make sense to overload etcd to present this kind of dynamic information), but it undermines the suitability of the BTO for this use case.